Spark Job submit with Apache Livy

 Available in VPC

-• Share cached RDD(Resilient Distributed Dataset) or data frames across multiple jobs and clients.
+• Share cached Resilient Distributed Datasets (RDDs) or data frames across multiple jobs and clients.

-• Multiple SparkContexts can be managed simultaneously, and SparkContexts run on a cluster (YARN/Mesos) instead of Livy server for superior fault tolerance and concurrency.
+• Multiple SparkContexts can be managed at the same time.
+SparkContext runs on a cluster (YARN/Mesos) instead of a Livy server for better fault tolerance and concurrency.

-• Jobs can be submitted through precompiled jar files, code snippets, or the Java/Scala client APIs.
+• Jobs can be submitted via precompiled jars, code snippets, or the Java/Scala client API.

 hadoop-chadoop-use-ex9_1-1